 We are a Statewide Non-profit to Represent Hawaii’s Lodging and Related Industries…

-The Hawai‘i Lodging & Tourism Association is a statewide trade association of lodging properties, lodging management firms, lodging owners, suppliers, and other related firms and individuals.
+The Hawai‘i Lodging & Tourism Association is a statewide trade organization of lodging properties, lodging owners and management companies, suppliers, and related firms and individuals.
 It was founded in 1947 and is now Hawai‘i’s largest private sector

 Members range from the Hilton Hawaiian Village Beach Resort & Spa, with 3,543 rooms, to the four-room Bougainvillea Bed & Breakfast on the Big Island.
 The membership represents local, national, and international companies, including Aqua-Aston Hospitality, Best Western, Castle Hotels & Resorts, Fairmont, Four Seasons, Halekulani, Hilton Hotels, Holiday Inn, HTH Corporation, Hyatt Regency, Marriott, Outrigger Enterprise Group, Prince Resorts, Ramada Inns, The Ritz-Carlton, Sheraton, Starwood, Westin, and Wyndham, to name a few.

 Our mission is to “provide education, advocacy, and philanthropy on behalf of the hospitality industry.”

 Our goals are to: